-- Every beneficiary must recruit, host at their premises and supervise at least 1 researcher;5 - Researchers are recruited for minimum 3 and maximum 36 months.
-They must be enrolled in a doctoral programme and should work full-time on the project.
+- Every beneficiary must recruit, host at their premises and supervise at least 1 researcher;5 - For regular DN and DN-ID, researchers are recruited for minimum 3 and maximum 36 months.
+For DN-JD, researchers are recruited for minimum 3 and maximum 48 months.
+In all types of action, they must be enrolled in a doctoral programme and should work full-time on the project.